sdeeg-vmware/tanzu-developer-workshop/Tanzu_Demo_Apps.md

 [GitHub](https://github.com/sdeeg-vmware/ttt)

-Tic Tac Toe.
-Two parts.
+Tic Tac Toe has two parts, both Java/Spring.
 A UI to interact with the user, and a Service that manages games.
 There is a UI that is embedable.
 It is an example of a multi-module "mono-repo".
 Useful to show how Tanzu developer tools are able to work with multiple projects at the same time.

 ### sqlrunner

 [GitHub](https://github.com/sdeeg-vmware/sqlrunner)

-Kotlin/Spring application that can be used to make queries to a database via JDBC.
+Kotlin/Spring application that can make queries to a database via JDBC.
 Single repo application.

 ## Security